 Rommie L. Duckworth, BS, LP

 Rommie L. Duckworth is a dedicated emergency responder, author, and award-winning educator with thirty years of experience working in career and volunteer fire departments, hospital healthcare systems, and public and private emergency medical services.
 Rom is currently a career fire Captain and paramedic EMS Coordinator with the Ridgefield (CT) Fire Department, Founder and Director of the New England Center for Rescue and Emergency Medicine, Editorial Director of RescueDigest.com, and an emergency services advocate and speaker at conferences around the world.
 Rom offers keynote presentations and educational programs on leadership development, educational methodology, clinical health care topics and emergency services operations, in addition to consultation and coaching for organizations and individuals through the New England Center for Rescue and Emergency Medicine.
 Rom is also on the Advisory Board of Directors for Sepsis Alliance.
-He presents the Sepsis: First Response webinar and the Sepsis: Pediatric First Response webinar.
+He presents the Sepsis: First Response and the Sepsis: Pediatric First Response webinars.

 Reena Duseja, MD, MS